CisFinder

 ............................................

 11.2.
-Motif files are formatted as follows.
+Motif files are submitted either in the MEME format or as follows.
 The first line starts with a ">" sign followed by motif name.
 The same line may contain additional tab-delimited fields:

 Pattern (=consensus),